kamransadiqali/DevOps/Linux.md

 - Select and sort processes for display.
 - Send signals to processes.
   - &
-  - bg
+  - bg    Sends a job to the background.
-  - fg
+  - fg    Sends a job to the foreground.
-  - jobs
+  - jobs  Lists the jobs invoked from the process window
   - uptime
   - kill
   - nohup
   - ps      Displays the status of the current processes.
   - top    Displays information about the running Linux processes.env
-  - free
+  - free    This command reports information about memory status on the local computer or virtual machine.
   - pkill
   - killall
   - watch